Christina Eilers

 Minghao Yue

-Minghao joined MIT in the fall of 2022 as a postdoc.
+Minghao joined our group in the fall of 2022 as a postdoc, and became a Bok Postdoctoral Fellow at the University of Arizona in 2025.
 He is an expert in multi-wavelength observations of high-redshift quasars to characterize the properties and evolution of supermassive black holes accross cosmic time.
 He is particularly interested in finding gravitationally lensed quasars in the early universe, and is also working on constraining the properties of dark matter and dark energy using gravitationally lensed objects.

 Vidhi Lalchand